Gio0300/LoosePubSubAzure/README.md

 # Loosely coupled pub-sub on Azure

-The [publisher-subscriber pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) is all about decoupling systems.
-In this article we are going to explore how to implement a loosely coupled pub-sub architecture in Azure.
-Before we get into the technical stuff we need to visit the real-world distribution model that is the inspiration for this pattern.
-We will start by looking at an over-simplified example of how the pub-sub pattern works in the music industry.
-Then I will translate the real-world example into technical jargon.
-Next, I will put forward several arguments in favor of implementing the pub-sub pattern as loosely coupled components.
-Finally we'll close out by contemplating a possible implementation using Azure services.
+In this article we are going to explore one way to implement a loosely coupled pub-sub architecture in [Azure](https://azure.microsoft.com/en-us).
+The [publisher-subscriber pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) is all about decoupling systems, it originates from a real-world distribution model typically used to distribute physical media.
+We will start our journey by looking at a simplified example of how the pub-sub pattern works in the music industry.
+Then I will translate the real-world example into an abstract sequence diagram.
+Next, I will put forward several arguments in favor of implementing the pub-sub pattern as a sequence of loosely coupled components.
+Finally, we'll conclude by exploring an implementation using Azure services.

-## Physical media distribution
-TODO: left off here, need to write an introduction to the bullet list below.
-Then a translation to EDA terminology.
+This article is long and opinionated, if you are already bought in to the idea of loosely coupled pub-sub architectures I suggest you skip down to the technical stuff where I describe why I selected each Azure service.

+## Pub-sub in the real world
+The production, publication, distribution, wholesale, and consumption of a music album can be summarized as follows:

-* A musician produces a musical album in a recording studio.
+1. Your favorite musician produces a musical album in a recording studio.
-* A record label manufactures and publishes the album.
+1. The record label manufactures and publishes the album.
-* A distributor ships the album through it's distribution channels to retailers.
+1. A distributor ships the album through it's distribution network to retailers.
-* Retailers have direct relationships with distributor to obtain the album.
+1. Retailers purchase the album at wholesale from the distributor.
-* Consumers purchase the album from retailers.
+1. Consumers purchase the album from retailers.

-The pattern works in the real world because regular folks like you and do not need to know how the album got the store.
-Our area of concern is simple.
-We care that our favorite artist recorded a fantastic album, in other words, we care about the art, and we care that it is conveniently available for purchase.
+From the perspective of the artist the only thing that they control is the production of the original recording.
+In an abstract way the artist understands a copy of their album will find its way to consumers but who exactly buys the album and what route the album took to get to their fans is outside the artist's purview.

+From the perspective of the consumer every step between the album being recorded (a.k.a. produced) and the album landing in the consumer's hands is a boring technical detail.
+The artist (ie: the producer) and the fans (ie: consumers) are the key players in the system.
+The record label, the distributor, and the music store are fungible components of the system.

+If the record label, the distributor, and the music store are as trivial as I am suggesting why do they exists.
+Why doesn't the artist press their own records, drive the delivery truck, drop off the album at their fan's mailbox?
+The answer is because that is a lot of work the artist rather not be doing.
+I want to put a fine point on this because it bolsters my argument.
+Do you think the artists wants to deal with payment processing, charge backs, the lease and insurance on a retail space, delivery truck maintenance... the list goes on.

+TODO: left off here, need to transition to the abstract model.
+Need a paragraph to describe the following artist = producer record label = publisher distributor = message bus music store = subscriber fan = consumer

 Let's start with some definitions to make sure we have a shared understanding of the terms.
 In particular I am going to make a firm distinction between the terms producer and publisher as well as subscribers and consumers.
 These terms are often used interchangeably in high level system designs.
 But once we get into implementation details the distinction becomes necessary.